blahajjessie/13s-wiki/vm_setup/index.md

 ### Required tools

 This is *not* the definitive list of everything we need for this class.
 It is *only* what you need to get started with the first few assignments.
 As the class progresses, you will be given more software you will need to install.
-Thus, it is best that you familiarize yourself with [unix commands](13s-wiki/usage/unix_commands)
+Thus, it is best that you familiarize yourself with [unix commands](13s-wiki/usage/unix_commands).
+Guides to how to instal these are [here](/13s-wiki/usage)

 - ssh
 - git
 - clang
 - clang-format
+- valgrind
+- make

 ### Helpful additions